vivekteega/flowallet-testnet/README.md

 ## Compact IndexedDB operations
 `compactIDB` operations can be used to perform basic IndexedDB operations such as add, read/write, modify and remove.Contains following operations.

 #### Important: Compact IndexedDB operations have all been promisified.
 All output needs to be handled using .then These operations do not return function return values.
-Once again, they resolve do not return.
+Once again, they resolve: they do not return.

 #### setDefaultDB
 	compactIDB.setDefaultDB(dbName)